cornflowerblu/a1c-estimator/docs/unified-technical-specification.md

 5. **Documentation**: Document code, APIs, and architecture
 6. **Code Reviews**: Implement peer code reviews for all changes
 7. **Iterative Development**: Build incrementally with regular feedback cycles

-This architecture provides a solid foundation for building a modern, scalable, and maintainable A1C Estimator application that can grow with user needs and technological advancements.